Ground: Llanelian Road

 Location: Old Colwyn, Conwy, Wales

-My seventeenth stadium of 2017 was on Tuesday 1st August at Llanelian Road in Old Colwyn, Conwy, Wales.
+My seventeenth new ground of 2017 was on Tuesday 1st August at Llanelian Road in Old Colwyn, Conwy, Wales.
 The match was Colwyn Bay vs. Airbus UK Broughton in a friendly.

 The main stand runs the length of the eastern side of the ground and was completed in 2012.
 Originally a large terrace the 500-seater structure was built to enable the club to play at National League level.
 In addition to the seating this has three directors boxes at the back and a floodlight sat directly in front of the middle of the stand.
 There remains a small amount of uncovered original terracing at either end of the stand.
 On the opposite side of the field are two stands - the Glynne Owens Stand and Margaret Jones Stand.
 These were recently all-seater ones as well but the seating has since been removed so now consists of two levels of concrete terracing.
 The two stands run most of the length of the field with a gap in the middle for a gantry and the two dugouts which are part of the stands.